Research projects for sustainability

 Bosch Research does not do research for its own sake.
 We want to come up with solutions that really make a difference which is why sustainability considerations are crucial.
 At Bosch Research, we have a lot of scientific answers to questions in this context.
 We understand sustainability as a “development that meets the needs of the present without compromising the ability of future generations to meet their own needs” (Brundtland 1997), and therefore addresses intra- as well as inter-generational fairness.

 Sustainability as such is the result of a balanced harmony of three spheres: economic, ecological and social.
-A business is sustainable if it persists in acting in a value-preserving and resource-efficient way respecting social needs, rather than striving only for short-term profit. about economical, ecological, and socially responsible actions of the Bosch Group.
+A business is sustainable if it persists in acting in a value-preserving and resource-efficient way respecting social needs, rather than striving only for short-term profit.
+Find out more about economical, ecological, and socially responsible actions of the Bosch Group.

 Sustainability as a triad of economy, environment and society